kubeshop/botkube-docs/docs/configuration/communication/index.md

 For Slack **Workspace 1**, as defined by the first communication group (`first-group`):

 - Notifications from `k8s-events` source are sent to the `general` and `random` channels.
-- Commands from the `kubectl-read-only` configuration can be executed in the `general` channel.
+- Commands from the `k8s-default-tools` configuration can be executed in the `general` channel.
 On `random` channel executors are not configured.

 For Slack **Workspace 2**, as defined by the second communication group (`second-group`):

 - Notifications are configured to be sent from the `k8s-events` source to the `general` channel.
 They are disabled by default, and can be enabled with `@Botkube` command or during Botkube upgrade.
-- Commands from the `kubectl-read-only` configuration can be executed in the `general` channel.
+- Commands from the `k8s-default-tools` configuration can be executed in the `general` channel.

 ## Source and Executor Bindings